 National History Academy offers an inspiring and engaging learning environment.
 Each week, you will immerse yourself in a case developed by Harvard Business School Professor David Moss’s Case Method Institute, delving deeply into major themes of American history with direct relevance with current events.
 This summer’s cases focus on the Writing of the Constitution, Debt and Democracy, the origins of Public Education and the Pecora Hearings, which looks at government regulation of industry and the sometimes problematic role of Congressional hearings.
-In addition, you will also visit some of our country’s defining historic sites and hearing from expert speakers.
+In addition, you will also visit some of our country’s defining historic sites and hear from expert speakers.

 Our curriculum challenges you to participate and interact with fellow students and explore historic places virtually.
 Curriculum components include: